naproche/naproche/examples/README.md

 This folder contains a selection of example formalizations in the Naproche natural language proof checking system.
 The examples come in two dialects of the ForTheL controlled natural language: `.ftl` files use an ASCII formatted language that is close to the original ForTheL language of the System for Automated Deduction (SAD); `.ftl.tex` files use standard LaTeX commands and can directly be typeset by LaTeX using appropriate preambles and style files.
 Some examples are formalized in both formats.

 The examples are chosen to demonstrate possibilities of the current Naproche which is included as a component in the Isabelle 2021-1 platform.
-A main emphasis is on the presentation of naturally readable formalizations in LaTeX which we include as PDF-printouts.
+A main emphasis is on the presentation of naturally readable formalizations in LaTeX for which we also include PDF-printouts.
 Putting arbitrary LaTeX material around the actual formalizations allows a literary style of documents which includes explanations and even graphics.
 The examples include single files as well as folders of formalizations that are interlinked by "`read`" commands.
 The spectrum reaches from recreational puzzles to undergraduate-level theorems:

 * arithmetic - elementary Peano arithmetic